Epicpkmn11/dsi-camera/README.md

 # DSi camera test

-This is an example app for using the DSi's Cameras.
-Currently it can show both cameras and save a picture as photo.bmp.
+This is an example app for using the DSi's cameras.
+Currently it can show both cameras and save a picture to `sd:/DCIM/100DSITEST/IMG_####.png`.

 ![Example photo](resources/example.png)